 Melania Trump ‘Absolutely Miserable’ In Pic With Donald: She ‘Dreads’ Being Near Him, Expert Says

-Melania Trump posed for a rare photo with President Donald Trump and a body language expert is weighting in!
+Melania Trump posed for a rare photo with President Donald Trump and our body language expert is weighting in!

 Melania Trump, 47, doesn’t often make appearances with President Donald Trump, 71, especially since the Stormy Daniels, 38, controversy took flight.
 However, the First Lady posed for a photo with the polarizing president on Thursday morning, March 22.
 The pair smile for the camera with snow-covered Washington, D.C. behind them.
 But, although the couple appear chummy in the image, body language expert Dr. Lillian Glass says there’s some clear signs that this marriage is in shambles.
 “Melania looks tormented and as though she’s been suffering,” Dr. Glass tells HollywoodLife.com EXCLUSIVELY.
 “Just in general when she has been out in public whether she’s giving a speech or simply walking with Donald Trump, she looks fed up and absolutely miserable.”